Authress-Engineering/openapi-explorer/docs/examples.md

 ```

 ## CSS Frameworks
 When using a CSS framework it comes with color palettes amongst other things.
 You may or may not want to use those colors.
-The OpenAPI Explorer also comes with colors to make it easier to integrate, but that can conflict.
+The OpenAPI Explorer also comes with colors to make it easier to integrate.

-* If you using a CSS framework that brings it own colors set `disable-default-colors="true"` and we'll avoid overwriting yours.
+* By default the CSS framework colors will take precedent.
-* Either way, you can explicitly set the colors that the OpenAPI Explorer uses by using the defined the [CSS variables](./documentation.md#css-variables) section.
+* You can explicitly set the colors that the OpenAPI Explorer uses by using the defined the [CSS variables](./documentation.md#css-variables) section.